vmurigneu/LPS_typing_Illumina/README.md

 ### 2. Illumina reads quality metrics

-[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used to compute Illumina read metrics for each barcode on the trimmed reads.
-[MultiQC](https://github.com/MultiQC/MultiQC) is used to produce a report containing the FastQC results for all the samples.
+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) v0.12.1 is used to compute Illumina read metrics for each barcode on the trimmed reads.
+[MultiQC](https://github.com/MultiQC/MultiQC) v.1.28 is used to produce a report containing the FastQC results for all the samples.

 ### 3. Genome assembly using Shovill

 The Illumina paired-end reads are assembled using the software [Shovill](https://github.com/tseemann/shovill) v1.1.0.
 Shovill is a pipeline which uses the SPAdes genome assembler at its core.
-The pipeline uses a default minimum contig length of 200 and a default minimum contig coverage of 10.

 ### 4. Assembly quality assessment with QUAST